RolfKoenders/monitoring-scripts/pihole_monitor/README.md

 # Pi-Hole monitor

-> Similair to what [@sc01](https://github.com/sco01/piholestatus) does but rewritten in Python and with Docker image.
+> Similair to what [@sc01](https://github.com/sco01/piholestatus) does but rewritten in node.js and with Docker image.

 Script which makes an HTTP request to the PiHole API to retrieve the data, followed by pushing it to influxdb.
 You want this data in influxdb in order to make some nice graphs in for example your grafana dashboard.